Bright pops of colour, beachy vibes and clever use of a small budget give this kid’s bedroom all the bang for less bucks.

 Although I prefer a neutral palette in my living spaces, I feel like bedrooms are a great place to get creative and inject colour and fun.
 Overall, I love the fun of an eclectic/boho theme as there really are no rules.

-// What tips can you give to create a similar look/design?
+What tips can you give to create a similar look/design when it comes to a kid’s bedroom?

 Have fun with wall colour as it’s such an easy thing to change and always add greenery!